idefix-code/idefix/doc/source/reference/definitions.hpp.rst

     If ISOTHERMAL is defined, then the code does not solve the energy equation and instead assume a globally isothermal flow.
 Otherwise, the flow is assumed to be adiabatic.

 ``ORDER``
     Spatial order of the reconstruction scheme.
-As of now, can be 1 (first order, donor cell reconstruction) or 2 (second order, slope limited Van-leer linear reconstruction)
+As of now, can be 1 (first order, donor cell reconstruction), 2 (second order, slope limited Van-leer linear reconstruction) or 3 (third order, Cada \& Torrilhon 2009)

 ``EMF_AVERAGE``
     Choose the type of cell corner EMF reconstruction scheme when using MHD.
 Can be either ``ARITHMETIC``, ``UCT0``, ``UCT_CONTACT`` or ``UCT_HLL``, following the definition of Gardiner & Stone (2005).